 Lake Champlain Transportation Company Ferries: From Grand Isle, VT to Plattsburgh, NY; Burlington, VT to Port Kent, NY; and Charlotte, VT to Essex, NY.

-Stop in email or call our Visitors' Center for information on travel throughout Addison County and the state.
+Stop in, email or call our Visitors' Center for information on traveling throughout Addison County and the state.

 93 Court Street

 View Middlebury Vermont on the map.
 Or get driving directions.